smartcontractkit/documentation/docs/Oracle Jobs/Job Types/keeper.md

 ```

 **Shared fields**

 See [shared fields](/docs/jobs/#shared-fields).

 **Unique fields**

-- `evmChainID`: the numeric chain ID of the chain on which Keepers Registry is deployed.
+- `evmChainID`: The numeric chain ID of the chain on which Keepers Registry is deployed
-- `contractAddress`: the address of the Keepers Registry contract to poll and update.
+- `contractAddress`: The address of the Keepers Registry contract to poll and update
-- `fromAddress`: the Oracle node address from which to send updates.
+- `fromAddress`: The Oracle node address from which to send updates
-- `externalJobID`: this is an optional field.
-When ommitted it will be generatrd.
+- `externalJobID`: This is an optional field.
+When omitted it will be generated